sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

 ### Download event spec
 Since we want to use events, we must let SAP Build know which events we want consume in our SAP Build projects, by creating an event project.
-Such event projects can be based on standard S/4HANA events, or our  own custom events.
+Such event projects can be based on standard SAP S/4HANA Cloud events, or our  own custom events.

 Since we created a custom event, we will have to provide an event definition, or spec.
 Below is part of that spec.